-She is a National Health and Medical Research Council (NHMRC) Senior Principal Research Fellow and directs the Centre for Urban Research’s Healthy Liveable Cities Research Group at RMIT’s Centre for Urban Research.
-Prior to joining RMIT in 2017, she was a Redmond Barry Distinguished Professor at the University of Melbourne and Director of the McCaughey VicHealth Community Wellbeing Unit.
+She is currently a VC Professorial Fellow and from 2016-2020 was an NHMRC Senior Principal Research Fellow.
+Between 2017-2020 she was RMIT’s Urban Futures Enabling Capability Platform Director, and between 2011-2016, she was a Redmond Barry Distinguished Professor at the University of Melbourne and Director of the McCaughey VicHealth Community Wellbeing Unit.

-For over two decades, Billie and a multi-disciplinary research team have been studying the impact of the built environment on health and wellbeing.
-She currently leads an NHMRC Centre of Research Excellence in Healthy Liveable Communities established in 2014; which works closely with local, national and global policy-makers and practitioners.
-She is a Chief Investigator on the Australian Prevention Partnership Centre, responsible for working with sectors outside of health; and leads a National Liveability Study funded by TAPPC.
-She is also the Liveability Lead for The Clean Air and Urban Landscapes Hub, which is supported through funding from the Australian Government’s National Environmental Science Programme and her team is currently mapping policy-relevant urban liveability indicators across all Australian capital cities.
+For over three decades, Billie and a multi-disciplinary research team have been studying the impact of the built environment on health and wellbeing.
+From 2014-2020, she lead an NHMRC Centre of Research Excellence in Healthy Liveable Communities and worked closely with local, national and global policy-makers and practitioners in Perth, Melbourne, Brisbane and nationally.
+Since 2014, she has a Chief Investigator on the Australian Prevention Partnership Centre, responsible for working with sectors outside of health.
+She led its National Liveability Study, which initiated the Australian Urban Observatory https://auo.org.au that maps and disseminates policy-relevant urban liveability indicators for Australia’s 21 largest cities available for use by local government and the community.

-She has published over 300 articles, book chapters and reports, and by citations, is ranked in the top 1% of researchers in her field globally.
-She is an Honorary Fellow of both the Planning Institute of Australia and the Public Health Association, a Fulbright Scholar and in 2016, was awarded an NHMRC Elizabeth Blackburn Fellowship as the top ranked female fellow in public health in 2015.
+She has published over 400 articles, book chapters and reports, and by citations, is ranked in the top 1% of researchers in her field globally.
+She is an Honorary Fellow of both the Planning Institute of Australia and the Public Health Association and a Fulbright Scholar.
+In 2016, she was awarded an NHMRC Elizabeth Blackburn Fellowship as the top ranked female fellow in public health in 2015; and in 2020, she was awarded the Town and Country Association’s Sir James Barrett Memorial Medal.

-She is a member of the Victorian Office of the Government Architect Design Review Panel; and from 2003-2016 was a member of the Heart Foundation’s National Physical Activity Committee (Chair 2007-2009).
+She is a member of the Victorian Office of the Government Architect Design Review Panel, the Victorian Planning Authority’s Precinct Structure Plan Review Committee and Melbourne Water’s Liveability Panel.

 She is regularly invited to contribute to projects with global impact including: